sbaek293/Studygram/reports/high-fi/report.md

 # Studygram DPM 4 Report
 Gamify Labs: Alua Kaliazhdarova, Johan Ronnquist, Sche In Baek, Olesia Bilyk
 ## Project Summary
 University students study alone instead of meeting new people to study together.
-Our app gamifies the process and matches students to work on the coursework together, making the process of studying less isolated and more efficient.
-Our approach emphasizes long-term teamwork through matching within class based on learning type of students, smoothened group study sessions, and shared resources that all group members contribute to by collaborating on shared flashcard sets, which results in imprved learning habits and efficiency through collaboration.
+Our app gamifies the process and matches students to work on the coursework together, making the process of studying less isolated and thus more efficient.
+Our approach emphasizes long-term teamwork through **matching** within class based on learning type of students, smoothened one-click **group study sessions**, and shared resources that all group members contribute to by collaborating on **shared flashcard sets**, which results in imprved learning habits and efficiency through collaboration.

 ### Instruction
 **First Steps**